The Ultimate June Long Weekend Bucket List

 Saturday 6 June | De Bortoli Wines, Griffith

 Live music, long tables, local wine and the kind of unhurried lunch that only a country winery can pull off.
-De Bortoli is one of the Riverina's great wine institutions, and their locals lunch is a beloved tradition.
-Come hungry, stay late, make friends with the people at the next table.
+De Bortoli is one of the Riverina's greatest wine institutions, and their locals lunch is a beloved tradition.
+Come hungry, stay late, make friends and drink wine.
+Enough said.

 15. Go stargazing at the Rock Regional Observatory